Luvale language

 Luvale (also spelt Chiluvale, Lovale, Lubale, Luena, Lwena) is a Bantu language spoken by the Lovale people of Angola and Zambia.

-It is recognized as a regional language for educational and administrative purposes in Zambia, where about 168,000 people speak it as of 2006.
+It is the native language of 180 thousand people in Angola (as of 2024), mostly in the Moxico Leste Province, where a third of the population speaks it as a native language.
+It is recognized as a regional language for educational and administrative purposes in Zambia, where about 168,000 people speak it (as of 2006).
 Luvale uses a modified form of the Latin alphabet in its written form.

 Luvale is closely related to Chokwe.

 Vocabulary

 It contains many loanwords from Portuguese from colonial contact during 20th century, such as: